Choosing hosting: top 5 recommendations

 We will not go into the details of each type.
 All these types of hosting differ in their readiness to receive visitors to your site.
 Virtual hosting is prepared for the minimum “influx” of guests, and cloud hosting, respectively, for the maximum.

-Also, the choice of hosting type depends on the characteristics of your CMS system.
-More specifically, you can choose an option on specialized forums dedicated to your content management system (WordPress, Bitrix, Joomla, etc.).
+The choice of hosting type also depends on the characteristics of your CMS system.
+You can find more specific options on specialized forums dedicated to your content management system (WordPress, Bitrix, Joomla and etc.).

 Among the technical characteristics, the space allocated for your site is also important.
 For most modern projects, 1-2 GB is enough.
 Most hosting companies provide support for the PHP language and MySQL databases.
 But perhaps your project just doesn't need as much space or database support, then other, simpler characteristics will suit you.
 Specify them in the support service.

-Many are wondering, Linux or Windows hosting to prefer?
-If you do not understand the details, then for most Internet projects, the Linux platform is suitable as the most secure and fast.
-If there are no special instructions from the site developer or CMS manufacturer, then you can stop at Linux.
+Many people wonder, Linux or Windows- Which hosting should I choose?
+If you don't know the details, the platform is suitable for most internet projects.
+Linux as the most secure and fastest.
+If there are no special instructions from the website developer or CMS manufacturer, then you can choose Linux.

 Tip three.
 We test, test and test again, and most importantly for free